oldm/OldMan/docs/index.rst

  * Your schema (including validation constraints) can be published and reused by **hypermedia-driven** Web clients.
  * Your declared domain logic becomes independent of Python and its frameworks.

+But there is also one secret mission: make you manipulate IRIs only when you want to see them, i.e., when it is relevant for you to see them.
+Short names and objects are nice, especially when they map to IRIs!

 Examples
 ========